Northern Expedition: Aftermath

 Following the capture of Beijing, Chiang and his administration moved quickly to reorganise the government for peacetime.
 In July, he and the leaders of the four collective armies met at Beijing to discuss the demobilisation and disarmament of the roughly 2.2 million troops that had come to be part of the NRA.
 Chiang desired to reduce the size of the army by half, so as to free up government monies for domestic development.
-The lack of unity in the new administration quickly became apparent, and on 14 July, Feng Yuxiang left Beijing.
+The lack of unity in the new administration quickly became apparent, and on 14 July 1928, Feng Yuxiang left Beijing.
 A general meeting of the KMT was held in Nanjing from 8–14 August.
-At this meeting, also attended by non-KMT members Feng and Yan Xishan, the primary topic discussion was that of centralisation.
+At this meeting, also attended by non-KMT members Feng and Yan Xishan, the primary topic of discussion was that of centralisation.
 Chiang desired to take the power that had been executed through various provincial entities and concentrate it in the central government, in an effort to curtail the provincialist tendencies of the warlord era.
 Minister of Finance T. V. Soong called for all revenues to be centralised in the national treasury.
 In the end, though, it was recognised that real centralisation could only occur if the various commanders, the former warlords, relinquished their financial and military power to the national government.
 While these principles were nominally agreed to by the KMT membership, their exercise in practice was far from assured.

 The new peacetime Nanjing government was launched on 10 October 1928, the seventeenth anniversary of the start of the Xinhai Revolution, with Chiang at its head.
 The country, however, remained de facto divided into five realms controlled by military leaders.
 The Nanjing faction controlled the area around Nanjing and Shanghai, while the Guangxi clique controlled Hubei, Hunan, and Guangxi.
 Feng Yuxiang's Guominjun continued to control Shaanxi, Henan, and parts of Shantung and Zhili, while Yan Xishan controlled Shanxi, Beijing, and the area around Tianjin.
 Zhang Xueliang continued to control Manchuria as a quasi-independent state, and local warlords in Sichuan, Yunnan, and Guizhou remained as they were before the Northern Expedition.

 Defeated warlord Zhang Zongchang would return to his former territory of Shandong in 1929, where he launched a rebellion against his former subordinate Liu Zhennian, who had defected to the nationalists during the Northern Expedition.
 While the rebellion was put down swiftly, it demonstrated the Nanjing government's shaky hold on China's vast territory.
 As Chiang attempted to cut back the military and centralise the power of the nationalist government in Nanjing, the regional warlords, with their military forces largely intact, began to renounce their allegiance to Chiang and form an alliance against the KMT.
 This struggle for supremacy broke into armed conflict in the Central Plains War of 1929–30.
-Although Chiang was ultimately victorious in that war which ensured his status as the singular leader of all China, regionalism and warlordism would continue, weakening the country and laying the groundwork for the Second Sino-Japanese War and the Chinese Civil War.
+Although Chiang was ultimately victorious in that war, which ensured his status as the singular leader of all China, regionalism and warlordism would continue, weakening the country and laying the groundwork for the Second Sino-Japanese War and the Chinese Civil War.